5 min read | 2 December, 2020 By Laura Sands

 Look around your team.
 Then communicate with your employees.
 Help them understand your culture goals and let them help you along the way.
 It’s incredible to think that each employee has the potential to sing your company's praises to customers you haven't even met yet.
 So, build your cultural literature and guide them to work smart.

 Looking for a tool to help?
-Download our Culture Pledge.
+Join the Breathe Culture Pledge.

 Staff are instrumental in helping embed and grow your culture.
 Your customers will remember those cultural cheerleaders for the good and knowledgeable service they receive.
 And that’s something that will help grow your brand further.

 It’s so important to remember that culture is shaped by behaviour.
 Saying one thing and doing the opposite erodes the culture you are trying to build.

 Thankfully, establishing your company culture isn’t about reciting your mission statement on a daily basis.
 It’s about embodying the culture you wish to create in your business.
 You have a responsibility to demonstrate the core values of your business and reinforce them through your actions at senior and grassroots level.

 Once you’ve defined your culture, written out your mission statement and created a core set of values, you’ll be ready to build a roadmap of how you will implement that culture.
 At its simplest, your culture roadmap defines the tools you will use to cultivate your company culture.